I learn, therefore I am.

 In my ‘other’ life, I have fun with a variety of things…

 - I sing!
 Since 1980, I’ve been a member of Sweet Adelines International (SAI), a worldwide music education organization of women who love learning, perfecting, and performing 4-part barbershop harmony.
 For the past 11 years, I’ve been singing lead with Upper Chesapeake Chorus (UCC), a talented group of 49 women from a three-county area in Central Maryland.
-In April 2011, in the four-state Mid-Atlantic Region’s annual chorus competition, we excelled over 22 other choruses to win both the mid-size chorus division and the overall contest, resulting in our first participation in Sweet Adelines’ annual international competition in Denver, October 2012.
+In April 2013 UCC won its second regional championship, in competition with 22 other choruses from SAI’s four-state Mid-Atlantic region.
+As a result, we will again be representing our region in the November 2014 international competition in…Baltimore, MD!
+We’ll be competing against the regional winners from all over the world right in our own backyard.
 Singing barbershop harmony is great fun; doing it well enough to win competitions is icing on the cake!

 - When I’m not at my computer or singing, you might find me clickin’ the shutter on one of my cameras as a “serious amateur” photographer with a passion for nature.
 Then I’m back at the computer, creating fine-art photographs, note cards, and postcards – I even sell a few now and then!